TheBigRoomXXL/lovergne.dev/src/content/awesome/fondationdb.md

 - They built the simulation and testing framework **before** starting to build the actual database.
 This really highlights the importance of extensive testing capabilities if you want to achieve consistency and robustness in complex systems.
+I find the idea of a simulation to continuously test and find bug in a system trully amazing and I hope I will have the chance to do something similar one day.
--  FoundationDB offers a minimal and carefully chosen feature set and instead really on a layered architecture to enable other developer to implement there own feature and data-model.
+-  FoundationDB offers a minimal and carefully chosen feature set and instead realy on a layered architecture to enable other developer to implement there own feature and data-model.
 This approch has seen a lot of success as FoundationDB has been used as a literal foundation for other paradigm of distributed databases: semi-relational databases, document and object stores,